 this intelligence is also personified in the attributes of the messenger of the

-Egyptian gods, Djehuty-Thot (tradition
+Egyptian gods, Djehuty-Thot (tradition has always

-has always delighted in comparing him to Hermes Trismegistus).
-The pen
+delighted in comparing him to Hermes Trismegistus).
+The pen of the late Jean Phaure (1928-2002) described Djehuty-Thot

-divine Ennead, the brush with which the god of the universe writes, the creator
+as follows: “He is the scribe of the divine Ennead, the brush with which the god of

-of languages, the great magician of the spheres who presides over the original
+the universe writes, the creator of languages, the great magician of the

-creation to call the world into existence by the word, alongside Ptah.
-Above
+existence by the word, alongside Ptah.
+Above all, he is the one who presides

-calculator, the master of the cycles of time. »
+over the order of the world, the great calculator, the master of the cycles of

 It is important to specify that in the

-theogony of the Egyptians, Djehuty-Thot
+theogony of the Egyptians, Djehuty-Thot was not

-the divine immanence in the manifested world, a kind of hypostasis or an aeon, as the Gnostics liked to define it.
+immanence in the manifested world, a kind of hypostasis or an aeon, as the Gnostics liked to define it.
 One could not

-be more charitable than by offering you the key that opens access to the 12 (3) verses
+be more charitable than by offering you the key that opens access to the 12 (3) verses of the

-of the Emerald Tablet (Tabula Smaragdina in
+Emerald Tablet (Tabula Smaragdina in Latin or Lawḥ al-zumurrudh

 in Arabic), upon which the entire firmament of Hermetic philosophy is